 Storage and Maintenance

 The third thing to consider when deciding between green gas and CO2 is storage.

-Green gas magazines like to be stored “wet” that means you should leave a small amount of gas in the magazines at all times but especially when storing them.
-This is to ensure the orings do not dry out and shrink would will cause the magazines to leak the next time you fill them up.
+Green gas magazines like to be stored “wet” which means you should leave a small amount of gas in the magazines at all times but especially when storing them.
+This is to ensure the o-rings do not dry out and shrink would cause the magazines to leak the next time you fill them up.

 It is worth noting that neither magazine should ever be emptied by pressing the gas relief valve as this can damage the outlet valve!

-The next point is availability, some models are only available with one or other of these power sources available.
-Where this is the case the product is usually optimised for that power source and therefore should be used only with that power source for best results.
+The next point is availability.
+Some models are only available with one or other of these power sources available.
+Where this is the case the product is usually optimized for that power source and therefore should be used only with that power source for best results.

 Another big factor when considering CO2 Vs Green gas is cost.
-CO2 compatible guns are usually similarly priced to the green gas counterparts.
-However the magazines often are a little more expensive.
-Generally you can expect to pay 5-7 USD more per pistol magazine over green gas version and 10-15 USD more per rifle magazine.
+CO2 compatible guns are usually similarly priced to their green gas counterparts.
+However, the magazines often are a little more expensive.
+Generally, you can expect to pay 5-7 USD more per pistol magazine over the green gas version and 10-15 USD more per rifle magazine.

 Also, the cost of running CO2 bulbs is generally quite a bit higher than if you were running green gas.
 However, this depends on how much both green gas and CO2 costs you locally as some regions will find one is far cheaper than the other depending upon the local market.